ifxdb/PythonIfxDB/README.md

 ### Licensed under the Apache License, Version 2.0

 ## PythonIfxDB
-Informix Python Driver is a high perfuming data access interface for Python applications.
-This module has implementation of Python Database API Specification v2.0 for Informix Dynamic Server and also advance features as extension.
+Informix Python Driver is a high performing data access interface for Python applications.
+This module has implementation of Python Database API Specification v2.0 for Informix Dynamic Server and also advanced features as extension.

 #### ifx_db
 This set of API contains advanced features defined by Informix.
 This database extension module is written in C language for better efficiency and performance while maintaining cross platform support.